doaa831/Mask_Detection/README.md

   - [x] RMFD dataset[(See here)](https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset)

 # Model
 The face mask detector did not use any masking image data set.
-The model is accurate, and since we used the **ResNet50 Architecture** without layers categorized as the primary model for feature extraction from images, it is also computationally efficient and thus makes it easy to deploy the model to embedded systems.
+The model is accurate, and since I used **ResNet50 Architecture** without layers classified as the base model for extracting features from the images, It is also computationally efficient and thus makes it easy to deploy the model to embedded systems.

-- **ResNet50** is a pre-trained Keras model with the feature of letting you use weights that have already been calibrated to make predictions.
-In this case we're using weights from Imagenet and the network is ResNet50.
+- **ResNet50** is a pre-trained Keras model with the feature of letting you use weights that are already calibrated to make predictions.
+In this case, I'm using weights from Imagenet and the network is ResNet50.

       Include_top = False

-  allows you to extract features by removing the last dense layers.
-This allows us to control form output and input.
+    It allows you to extract features by removing the last dense layers.
+This allows me to control form output and input.

       input_tensor = input (format = (224, 224, 3))
       base_model = ResNet50 (include_top = False, weights = 'imagenet', input_tensor = input_tensor)

-- The starting point is very helpful since we have weights already used to classify images but since we're using them in a completely new dataset, adjustments are needed.
-Our goal is to build a model that has high accuracy in its classification.
-This indicates how you will use previously trained layers of a model.
-  We already have too many parameters due to the number of ResNet50 layers but we have calibration weights.
+- The starting point is very useful since i already have weights used to classify images but since I'm using them in a brand new dataset, adjustments are needed.
+My goal is to build a model with high accuracy in its rating.
+This indicates how to use previously trained model layers.
+I actually have several parameters due to the number of ResNet50 layers but we have calibration weights.

-- We can choose to **freeze** these layers (as much as you can) so that these values do not change, this way saving time and computational cost.
+- I choose **freeze** these layers (as much as I can) so these values don't change, this way saving time and computational cost.
-  In this case, we are "freezing" all ResNet50 layers.
+  In this case, I am **freezing** all ResNet50 layers.
 The way to do this in Keras is by using:

       For the layer in base_model.layers:
          layer.trainable = false

-- Later on, we need to link our previously trained-layers with the new layers of our model.
+- Later on, I needed to link the previously trained layers with the new layers for the model.
-  We used the **GlobalAveragePooling2D** layer to link the dimensions of the previous layers to the new layers.
+  I used the **GlobalAveragePooling2D** layer to link the dimensions of the previous layers to the new layers.
-  Using only **GlobalAveragePool2D layer, dense layer with relu and dense layer with softmax**, we can perform form closing and start the classification procedure.
+  Using only **GlobalAveragePool2D layer, dense layer with relu layer and dense layer with softmax**, I can perform closing the form and start the classification procedure.

-- [x] **Optimization methods**: We tested it with 100 epochs using **RMSprop** to obtain the result.
+- [x] **Optimization Methods**: I tested this over 100 epochs using** RMSprop** to get the result.

-- [x] **You can download Our Model from here:[(Click here)](https://drive.google.com/file/d/1VdBF9ZC6WGJ6dfSiH3rOEMzDFhaMf4pb/view?usp=sharing)**
+- [x] **You can download my model here: [(click here)] (https://drive.google.com/file/d/1VdBF9ZC6WGJ6dfSiH3rOEMzDFhaMf4pb/view?usp=sharing)**

 # How to Use